thomas-xza/COMP16321_python_game/README.md

 The computer automatically cycles through a series of random numbers within a range, you have to hit the keyboard when it reaches a certain stated number.
 On success, there is an explosion and level-up.
-There are some extra novelty features, to meet the specification, but not all of them - 'feature creep'!
+There are some extra novelty features, to meet the specification.

 ##  Underlying Carnegie Mellon MVC template - how it works